marcglasberg/fast_immutable_collections/README.md

 List<int> list = ilist.unlockLazy;       // Safe, fast and mutable
 ```

-Suppose you have some `List`.
+Suppose you have a `List`.
 These are your options to create an `IList` from it:

 - Getter `lock` will create an internal defensive copy of the original list, which will be used to back the `IList`.
-  This is the same doing: `IList(list)`.
+  This is the same as doing: `IList(list)`.

 - Getter `lockUnsafe` is fast, since it makes no defensive copies of the list.
 However, you should only use this with a
   new list you've created yourself, when you are sure no external copies exist.
 If the original list is modified, it
   will break the `IList` and any other derived lists in unpredictable ways.
 Use this at your own peril.
 This is the same
-  doing: `IList.unsafe(list)`.
+  as doing: `IList.unsafe(list)`.
 Note you can optionally disallow unsafe constructors in the global configuration by
-  doing: `disallowUnsafeConstructors = true` (and then optionally prevent further configuration changes by
+  doing: `disallowUnsafeConstructors = true` — and then optionally prevent further configuration changes by
-  calling `ImmutableCollection.lockConfig()`).
+  calling `ImmutableCollection.lockConfig()`.

 These are your options to obtain a regular `List` back from an `IList`: